 The core purpose of The University of Texas at Austin is, "To Transform Lives for the Benefit of Society."
 Please share how you believe your experience at UT Austin will prepare you to “Change the World” after you graduate.
 (250 – 300 words)

 “Ding dong.”
 The bell chimes as you press on your imaginary door bell.
 Pushing the front door open, a rustic styled living room is revealed.
-As you admire the sun rays hitting the living room, your eyes spotted an off-sized dining area.
-After marking things you like and dislike, you turned off your vr glasses and submitted those markings to your architect for revision.
-This is how I envisioned house plan presentations in the future.
+As you admire the sun rays hitting the living room, your eyes spot an off-sized dining area.
+After marking things you like and dislike, you turn off your VR glasses and submit those markings to your architect for revision.
+This is how I envision house plan presentations in the future.
 But that all still seems far fetched.

 When I did an internship in an architecture firm, I realized just how inefficient architectural plan presentations currently are.
 Clients are forced to visualize 3D geometrics from several 2D CAD blueprints, relying solely on their amateurish estimations when imagining measurements.
 Therefore, I dream to create a software that implements virtual and augmented reality technologies to architecture plan presentations.
 A fully immersive 3D simulation would allow the client to realistically visualize their house, taking account of aspects that previously can't be interpreted from a 2D blueprint.